commercetools/commercetools-php-symfony/README.md

 # Sunrise symfony bundle installation guide

+##Requirements
+Symfony :
+To install symfony go to http://symfony.com/doc/current/book/installation.html

+Composer :
+To install the composer go to https://getcomposer.org/doc/00-intro.md

 ##Installation
 Create a new or open a symfony project and open it in any editor of choice

-Note: To install symfony go to http://symfony.com/doc/current/book/installation.html

 Open composer.json and add to the attribute require this line